 For each outcome described, the RIBA Guide outlines the key performance metric and a set of design principles to be followed by future design teams working on individual projects.
-This approach allows creative flexibility in applying sustainable assessment methods and modelling tools to deliver the outcomes and targets.
+This approach allows creative flexibility in applying sustainable assessment methods and modelling tools to deliver the outcomes and targets. usurement and verification ow energy use kwh/m2/yr

 The sustainable outcomes are closely interrelated and should be pursued together.
 For example, net zero operational carbon and net zero embodied carbon are twin targets under the concept of whole life net carbon as defined by the UK Green Building Council Net Zero Carbon Buildings Framework (2019).
+Net Zero Carbon